lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 1. __Mynewt__: NimBLE was created originally for Mynewt.
 Thus Mutexes, Semaphores, Callouts and Event Queues are used directly from Mynewt.
 See [`mynewt/nimble_npl_os.h`](https://github.com/apache/mynewt-nimble/blob/master/porting/npl/mynewt/include/nimble/nimble_npl_os.h#L37-L60) from the [NimBLE Porting Layer for Mynewt]( https://github.com/apache/mynewt-nimble/blob/master/porting/npl/mynewt)

+For porting NimBLE to Real Time Operating Systems, we may use [NimBLE Porting Layer for RIOT](https://github.com/apache/mynewt-nimble/blob/master/porting/npl/riot) as the reference.

+Otherwise we may use the [NimBLE Porting Layer for MicroPython](https://github.com/micropython/micropython/tree/master/extmod/nimble).

 _What is the Interrupt Service Routine in the diagram above?_